MAPC/digitalhub/README.md

 You will also need to install ffmpeg for the AudioExtraction `sudo apt-get install ffmpeg`

 When testing locally you will want to run sidekiq in addition to `bundle exec rails s` by running `bundle exec sidekiq` to enable the Audio and Video transcription tasks.

+Content (reports, announcements, etc.) is managed through the Refinery CMS (further details below).
+To set up your local login, navigate to `localhost:3000/hubadmin`.

 On production you will want to setup a service to run Sidekiq in `/lib/systemd/system/sidekiq-digitalhub.service`